Microsoft/azure-docs.pt-pt/articles/load-balancer/load-balancer-get-started-internet-availability-zones-zonal-portal.md

 ---
-title: Criar um Load Balancer com um front-end zonal-portal do Azure
+title: Create a Load Balancer with a zonal frontend - Azure portal
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Saiba como criar um Standard Load Balancer com front-end zonal com o portal do Azure
+description: Learn how to create a Standard Load Balancer with zonal frontend with the Azure portal
 services: load-balancer
 documentationcenter: na
 author: asudbring